-A common myth that I hear online on client pitches is that PHP hosting (Wordpress hosting) is MUCH cheaper than ASP.NET hosting (Umbraco).
+A common myth that I hear online on client pitches is that PHP hosting (WordPress hosting) is MUCH cheaper than ASP.NET hosting (Umbraco).
 Over the past 6 years, I've run my own sites on PHP and in .NET so I thought that I'd share my own financial charges for hosting both systems... spoiler alert (after a certain size, there's not too much in it!!!)

-1. Wordpress was originally designed as a blogging platform.
-It's main focus is for people who want to write and maintain a blog (although over the years it has grown a bit).
-Fundamentally, there are a few reasons why you might not want to use Wordpress.
-First, most businesses who want to run a company website, don't want to run a blog, they want to build a website with a hierarchy of pages, a blogging platform might not be the most optimal choice.
+WordPress was originally designed as a blogging platform.
+WordPress is for people who want to write and maintain a blog (although over the years it has grown in feature scope a lot!).
+If you do not want to create a blog then WordPress might not be for you.
+If you want to build a website with a hierarchy of pages, a blogging platform might not be the most optimal choice.
 If you find yourself in this situation then a CMS like Umbraco that has is focused on page hierarchy might be a better choice for you.

-2. Wordpress is run on PHP and a lot of companies prefer to use Microsoft technologies, a recent poll on Stackoverflow (the worlds largest software development portal) found that .NET (the Microsoft platform) is one of the most widely used languages in the world.
+WordPress is run on PHP and a lot of companies prefer to use Microsoft technologies.
+A recent poll on Stackoverflow (the worlds largest software development portal) found that .NET (the Microsoft platform) is one of the most widely used languages in the world.

-This hosting did the trick, kind of, my website would randomly go down for several hours at a time every month though.
-As it was on shared hosting. if the hosting company took the server down etc..
-I'd get no notice, my website would go down and just come back whenever.
-When no one was really visiting the site I didn't care too much, however, this became a big issue when this site became more popular.
+This hosting did the trick for my site.
+The downside was my website would randomly go down for several hours at a time every month.
+It was on shared hosting.
+If the hosting company took the server down etc. I'd get no notice, my website would go down and just come back whenever.
+When no one was really visiting the site I didn't care too much, however, this became a bigger issue when this site became more popular.

-As I mentioned, as the site became more popular (I think from memory maybe a 1000 people a week) having the site go down all the time (and it behaving really slowly) was becoming annoying.
+As this site became more popular (I think from memory maybe 1000 people a week), having the site go down all the time (and it behaving really slowly) was becoming annoying.
 Also, around this time my site got hacked.
-I was using a free Wordpress plug-in that had a vulnerability and someone logged in and deleted a few posts.
+I was using a free WordPress plug-in that had a vulnerability and someone logged in and deleted a few posts.
 I would also get random text appearing all over my website.
 No matter how hard I tried I could not fix this issue.

-At the time I though upgrading my hosting would solve the problem, so I went for an upgrade in my hosting to get a semi-dedicated plan.
+At the time I thought upgrading my hosting would solve the problem, so I went for an upgrade in my hosting to get a semi-dedicated hosting plan.
 This upgrade came with quite a big cost increase (for me at least) and my hosting jumped from $40 buck a year, to $40 bucks a month!
+See the invoice below!

 1 Month(s) @ 41.43GBP = 41.43 GBP for Semi_dedicated renewal Standard